 Taxis are available throughout Indianapolis.
 These can be flagged down, but it’s recommended to phone and book taxis in advance.
 The city also has a bevvy of digital ride-hailing services, including Uber and Lyft (download the apps for these and follow a few easy steps to set up an account), and one could also arrange shuttle buses and limo services for private rides or carpools.

 Even though Indianapolis is quite easily navigable by public transport and ride-hailing services, new arrivals and expats may feel more comfortable with their own set of wheels, particularly if their commutes are over longer distances.

-To be able to drive in Indianapolis, expats must have a valid driver’s licence.
-They’re allowed to drive legally for one year using a valid driver’s licence from their home country together with an International Driver’s Permit (IDP).
-If expats intend to stay in Indianapolis for longer than six months, or mean to purchase a vehicle, they will have to acquire an Indiana driver’s licence.
-Note that International Driver’s Permits aren’t issued in the US to nonresidents, so will have to be obtained in one’s home country before travelling to Indianapolis.
+To drive legally in Indianapolis, expats must have a valid driving licence.
+They’re allowed to drive legally for one year using a valid driving licence from their home country together with an International Driver’s Permit (IDP).
+If expats intend to stay in Indianapolis for longer than six months or purchase a vehicle, they will have to acquire an Indiana driving licence.
+Note that International Driver’s Permits aren’t issued in the US to non-residents, so will have to be obtained in one’s home country before travelling to Indianapolis.

 After purchasing a new or second-hand vehicle, drivers in Indianapolis – or anywhere in the US – are required to have their licence, car registration, and proof of vehicle insurance with them at all times when using the road.

 - Check out Transport and Driving in the USA to learn more about obtaining a national driving licence.

 - The Indiana Bureau of Motor Vehicles has more information on securing a driving licence in Indianapolis and the state road regulations.